Church architecture: East and Southeast Asia

 In East Asia, Taiwan is one of several countries famous for its church architecture.
-The Spanish Fort San Domingo in the 17th century had an adjacent church.
+The Spanish Fort Santo Domingo in the 17th century had an adjacent church.
 The Dutch Fort Zeelandia in Tainan also included a chapel.
 In modern architecture several churches have been inspired to use traditional designs.
 These include the Church of the Good Shepherd in Shihlin (Taipei), which was designed by Su Hsi Tsung and built in the traditional siheyuan style.
 The chapel of Taiwan Theological College and Seminary includes a pagoda shape and traditional tile-style roof.
 Zhongshan and Jinan Presbyterian churches were built during the Japanese era (1895–1945) and reflect a Japanese aesthetic.
 Tunghai University's Luce Memorial Chapel, designed by IM Pei's firm, is often held up as an example of a modern, contextualized style.